vesoft-inc/nebula/.github/pull_request_template.md

 - [ ] feature

 #### Which issue(s) this PR fixes:
-If it is requirement, issue(s) number must be listed.
 close #xxx
+（If it is requirement, issue(s) number must be listed.）

 #### What this PR does / why we need it?